SasView/sasview.github.io/faq.md

     *   (On Windows):  C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels
     *   (on MacOS)  :  ~.sasview\ and ~.sasmodels\

-*   The failure to start SasView appears to have one of four causes:
+*   The failure to start SasView appears to have one of five causes:
     *   (Windows 10 and later) During the Windows setup process the default save location for the users files (ie, anything normally expected to go into C:\Users\\username\\ and any sub-folders thereof) was redirected to the users OneDrive.
 See [here](https://support.microsoft.com/en-us/office/files-save-to-onedrive-by-default-in-windows-10-33da0077-770c-4bda-b61e-8c8e8ca70ac7) for details.
 In essence, this means that Windows changes the locations of the SasView shared folders FROM C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels TO C:\Users\\username\\OneDrive\\.sasview and C:\Users\\username\\OneDrive\\.sasmodels!
     *   (Windows 10 and later with SasView 5.0.x upto 5.0.4) The installation of a wholly separate software application has created an environment variable called HOME with a location that is different to the intended SasView installation folder.
-    *   The installation process is unable to copy all of the required files to the shared folders
+    *   The installation process is unable to copy all of the required files to the shared folders.
-    *   The new installation corrupts the contents of the shared folders
+    *   The new installation corrupts the contents of the shared folders.
+    *   SasView is unable to perform an automatic check to see if the version you are using is the latest version of the program.

 *   Determining which of these circumstances is the cause may not be entirely straightforward but the following procedure *should* cover all eventualities:
     1. (Windows 10 and later) Check to see if the SasView shared folders have been created in your local OneDrive folder (C:\Users\\username\\OneDrive\\).
 If they *have*, copy them **up** one level and delete them from the OneDrive folder.
 Now try running SasView.